arnaudguibbert/python-template/docs/structure.md

 The `.vscode` folder contains editor-specific configuration files for [Visual Studio Code](https://code.visualstudio.com/).
 It helps standardize development experience across team members using VS Code.

 > [!NOTE]
-> This folder is **optional** and can be safely deleted if you're not using VS Code.
+> This folder is **optional** and can be not created by setting `include_vscode` to `False` or be safely deleted if you're not using VS Code.
 It exists to enhance convenience for developers using that editor.

 ### `settings.json`